jwasham/lecture-reference/README.md

 -------

-> This is the Wiki myself and fellow students built in a previous course.
-You are welcome to contribute any resources you think are relevant. -NotAlien
 # Table of contents

 **Lectures section** - useful resources for every lecture. </br>
 The resources should be in the order they are covered in the lecture.
 Includes material both for the absolute *beginner* struggling with the new topics and for the *experienced* programmer seeking new insights.

-> Weeks are in a descending order .

   1. [Week 7](#week-7)